Environment Variables in Linux: How to List, Set & Manage

 This command permanently removes variables exported through a terminal command.

 Variables stored in Linux configuration files are also removed from the current shell session.
-However, they are set again upon next logging in.
+However, they are set again upon logging in.

 Conclusion

-After reading this article, you should know how to set and unset environmental variables on a Linux system.
+This article showed how to set and unset environmental variables on a Linux system.
 Knowing how to set environment variables will help you more easily configure software packages in the future.

 Was this article helpful?